Sequencing 100,000 human genomes

 More importantly, our genomes contain vital information about our susceptibility to certain conditions, including cardiovascular disease, cancer and rare diseases.

 “The genome contains about 3.3 billion ‘letters’, and in every 300 or so there’s a change to one that can make us more susceptible to a disease or, if passed on from generation to generation, can cause us to inherit specific diseases,” explains the professor.
 “Sometimes there will be extra bits, or bits missing, and periodically bits will be moved around or not in the right place.”

-Professor Caulfield is advising on an ambitious programme that will sequence 100,000 genomes by 2017.
-The aim is to identify the specific changes responsible for triggering both rare diseases and more common ones, such as cancer and heart disease.
+Professor Caulfield spearheaded an ambitious programme that worked to sequence 100,000 genomes, which completed in late 2018.
+The goal was to identify the specific changes responsible for triggering both rare diseases and more common ones, such as cancer and heart disease.

-This information could allow us to tell thousands of families why their loved ones are susceptible to as-yet-undiagnosed conditions.
+This information allows us to tell thousands of families why their loved ones are susceptible to as-yet-undiagnosed conditions.
+One in four of those who had their genomes sequenced in the project were given a diagnosis for the first time as a result.
 “It’s about getting information to patients, mums and dads, and families who can’t get it right now from currently available technologies in the health service,” says Professor Caulfield.

 The UK is uniquely placed to lead on a project of this scale.
 “There is an opportunity for Britain, with a unified healthcare system, free at the point of delivery, to transform the application of genomics in medicine,” says Professor Caulfield.